coreos/docs/cluster-management/debugging/reading-the-system-log/index.md

 ## Read Entries Since Boot

-Reading just the entires since the last boot is an easy way to troubleshoot services that are faiing to start properly:
+Reading just the entries since the last boot is an easy way to troubleshoot services that are failing to start properly:

 ```sh
 journalctl --boot